midas-network/SMHvalidation/README.md

 #### Description

-The `covid19SMHvalidation` package contains the function `pull_gs_data()` that download and compile data to output weekly data on cumulative and incidence number of cases and deaths, and hospitalization
+The `SMHvalidation` package contains the function `pull_gs_data()` that download and compile data to output weekly data on cumulative and incidence number of cases and deaths, and hospitalization
 incidence: